-Somerville – You won't want to miss the Somerville Spooktacular on October 31, 3-6pm.
-Enjoy music, activities, and entertainment on Division Street, Main Street, and a pirate ship at Borough Hall.
-Businesses will be handing out candy to trick or treaters.
+You won't want to miss the Somerville Spooktacular on Friday, October 29.
+Enjoy music, activities, and entertainment on Division Street, Main Street, and a movie on the court house lawn.
+Businesses will be handing out candy to trick-or-treaters.

 Toms River hosts one of the largest Halloween parades in the world.

-Toms River – Toms River is home to one of the largest and most amazing Halloween parades in the world!
-Sponsored by Toms River Fire Company #1, this 81-year-old parade is so adored by the community that the town (and several neighboring ones) moves trick-or-treating to October 30 so that everyone can enjoy the parade at 7pm on October 31.
-The parade starts at the Toms River Shopping Centre on the corner of Rt.
-37 & Rt.
-166 (Main Street), marches down Main Street, turns left onto Washington Street, and finishes at the corner of Hooper Avenue.
+Toms River is home to one of the largest and most amazing Halloween parades in the world!
+Sponsored by Toms River Fire Company No. 1, this 81-year-old parade is adored by the community.
+A change from years past: The 2021 parade marched on Saturday, October 30, instead of Halloween proper.
+The parade starts at the Toms River Shopping Centre on the corner of Route 37 and Route 166 (Main Street), marches down Main Street, turns left onto Washington Street, and finishes at the corner of Hooper Avenue.

-Haddon Heights – Local homes are getting decked out for the Halloween House Decorating Contest, sponsored by Haddon Heights Public Library, to compete for prizes for the scariest, most creative, and judge's favorite home.
+Local homes are decked out for the Halloween House Decorating Contest, sponsored by Haddon Heights Public Library, to compete for prizes for the scariest, most creative, and judge's favorite home.

-North Wildwood – For the Jersey Shore community, North Wildwood's Trunk-or-Treat and Block Party is the place to be on Saturday, October 26.
+For the Jersey Shore community, North Wildwood's Trunk-or-Treat and Block Party is the place to be on Saturday, October 30.
 Here, it's the cars' costumes that are showcased, with prizes for the best of the best.
-Kids can trick-or-treat at this block party along Olde NJ Avenue between 2nd and Walnut Avenues from 5:30-7pm.
+Kids can trick-or-treat at this block party along Olde NJ Avenue between Second and Walnut Avenues from 5:30-7pm.
 Pre-registration is required for vehicles.

-Cape May – This Southern Shore town gets spooky at Halloween, and businesses along the Washington Street pedestrian mall are prime trick or treat stops.
-Cape May's annual Halloween parade will be held on Sunday, October 20 beginning at Perry Street and ending at the historic Emlen Physick Estate, where prizes will be awarded.
+This southern Jersey Shore town gets spooky at Halloween, and businesses along the Washington Street pedestrian mall are prime trick-or-treat stops.
+Cape May's annual Halloween parade will be held on Saturday, October 24, beginning at Perry Street and ending at the historic Emlen Physick Estate, where prizes will be awarded.